Narasimha-22/Narasimha-22.github.io/README.md

 My Personal Website

-My Name is narasimha Rao Student in [Indian Institute of Remote Sensing](https://www.iirs.gov.in/)
+My Name is Narasimha Rao Student in [Indian Institute of Bombay](https://www.iitb.ac.in/)

-Specalization in Urban and Regional Studies
+Specalization in Geoinformatics